Skip to main content

 (l-r) Bruce Jarrell, Mark Gladwin, Christine Lau, and Stuart Martin

-To continue the school’s impacts in xenotransplantation, commerce has awarded $750,000, matched by $750,000 in qualified funding from UMB, to support the Bartley P. Griffith, MD Professorship in Surgery, Transplantation, and Innovation in the Department of Surgery.
-The funding will allow the School of Medicine to recruit an internationally recognized surgeon-scientist and innovator specializing in cardiothoracic surgery and heart and lung transplantation, with a focus on new applications towards clinical use and potential commercialization.
+To continue the school’s impact in xenotransplantation, commerce has awarded $750,000, matched by $750,000 in qualified funding from UMB, to support the Bartley P. Griffith, MD Professorship in Surgery, Transplantation, and Innovation in the Department of Surgery.
+The funding will allow UMSOM to recruit an internationally recognized surgeon-scientist and innovator specializing in cardiothoracic surgery and heart and lung transplantation, with a focus on new applications toward clinical use and potential commercialization.

 “We are thrilled to have this new funding to give us a competitive edge to recruit a true innovator who can help us continue our world-class efforts to advance the field of heart and lung transplantation,” said Christine Lau, MD, MBA, the Dr. Robert W. Buxton Chair of Surgery and professor of surgery at UMSOM.

 The Commerce Department also provided $500,000, matched by $500,000 in qualified funding from UMB, to support the Brown Capital Management, LLC Professorship in Sickle Cell Disease.
-This position will lead the University of Maryland Sickle Cell Disease Center (UMSCDC), a multidisciplinary Center of Excellence to enhance and expand the treatment, education, and research programs for Sickle Cell Disease (SCD) in a community with a high prevalence of the disease.
+This position will lead the University of Maryland Sickle Cell Disease Center, a multidisciplinary Center of Excellence to enhance and expand the treatment, education, and research programs for sickle cell disease (SCD) in a community with a high prevalence of the disease.
 The endowed professorship will be fully dedicated to improving care and finding a cure for SCD.

-“We will be looking for a new faculty member with a strong background in basic research on fundamental physiological mechanisms and a passion for developing potential new drug therapies,” said Stuart Martin, PhD, Interim Chair of the Department of Pharmacology, Physiology and Drug Development and Deputy Director at the Marlene and Stewart Greenebaum Comprehensive Cancer Center (UMGCCC).
+“We will be looking for a new faculty member with a strong background in basic research on fundamental physiological mechanisms and a passion for developing potential new drug therapies,” said Stuart Martin, PhD, interim chair of the Department of Pharmacology, Physiology, and Drug Development and deputy director at the University of Maryland Marlene and Stewart Greenebaum Comprehensive Cancer Center.

-The endowments were made through the Maryland E-Nnovation Initiative (MEI), a state program created to spur basic and applied research in scientific and technical fields at the colleges and universities.
+The endowments were made through MEIF, a state program created to spur basic and applied research in scientific and technical fields at the colleges and universities.
 All five schools including UMB raised a total of more than $9.1 million in private funding for the positions and Maryland Commerce approved matching grants of $8.75 million to support the endowments.